cloudpoet-in/nifi-training/nifi-cluster-deployment/README.md

 # Docker Compose Setup for Nginx, NiFi, and Zookeeper

-This repository provides a Docker Compose configuration to set up an environment with Nginx, NiFi, and Zookeeper.
+This directory provides a Docker Compose configuration to set up an environment with Nginx, NiFi, and Zookeeper.
 The configuration ensures that Nginx serves as a reverse proxy to NiFi and that Zookeeper is used as a coordination service.

 ## Services